Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Introduction

-In this paper we compute the expected level of polarised fluctuations from the shot noise of radio galaxies and DSFG and from the CIB 1-halo using up-to-date or updated models for a large set of future CMB space or balloon experiments (IDS, PIPER, SPIDER, LiteBIRD, PICO), as well as ground-based experiments (C-BASS, NEXT-BASS, QUIJOTE, AdvACTPOL, BICEP3+Keck, BICEPArray, CLASS, SO, SPT3G, S4).
-Our predictions use a point source detection limit self-consistently computed for each experiment (taking into account the sensitivities and determining confusion noises using our number count models).
+We compute the expected level of polarised fluctuations from the shot noise of radio galaxies and DSFG and from the CIB one-halo using current or updated models for a large set of future CMB space-based or balloon-borne experiments (IDS, PIPER, SPIDER, LiteBIRD, and PICO)\footnote{The meaning of all abbreviations is: inflation and dust surveyor, primordial inflation polarisation explorer, lite (light) satellite for the studies of B-mode polarisation and inflation from cosmic background radiation detection, and probe of inflation and cosmic origins for IDS, PIPER, LiteBIRD and PICO, respectively.}, as well as ground-based experiments (C-BASS, NEXT-BASS, QUIJOTE, AdvACTPOL, BICEP3+Keck, BICEPArray, CLASS, SO, SPT3G, and S4)\footnote{The meaning of all abbreviations is: C-band all-sky survey, next band all-sky-survey, Q-U-I joint Tenerife, advanced Atacama cosmology telescope polarimeter, background imaging of cosmic extragalactic polarisation, cosmology large angular scale surveyor, Simons observatory, south pole telescope and stage-4 for C-BASS, NEXT-BASS, QUIJOTE, AdvACTPOL, BICEP, CLASS, SO, SPT, and S4, respectively.}.
+Our predictions use a point-source detection limit that is self-consistently computed for each experiment (taking the sensitivities into account and determining confusion noises using our number count models).
 We also include some predictions for SPICA B-POP.
-An accurate computation of the flux detection limit is mandatory for the prediction of the shot noise of radio sources, as changing the flux cut by 30\% affects the shot noise by 30\%, while it is less important for DSFG as a small variation in the flux cut leads to only a small variation in shot-noise power \citep{Planck_CIB_2011}.
+An accurate computation of the flux detection limit is mandatory to predict the shot noise of radio sources because changing the flux cut by 30\% affects the shot noise by 30\%, while it is less important for DSFG: a small variation in the flux cut leads to only a small variation in shot-noise power \citep{Planck_CIB_2011}.

-Our work extends over previous studies that concentrate either on a single experiment or a restricted frequency area \citep[e.g.][]{Bonavera17b, CORE2018}, or on a given galaxy population (e.g. radio galaxies \citealt{Puglisi2018}) or on high multipoles (e.g. \citealt{Gupta2019} for $\ell\gtrsim$2000; e.g. \citealt{Datta2019} for CMB EE).
-One of the originalities resides in using our radio and DSFG models, in combination with the CIB and CMB contamination and instrument noise, to iteratively predict the confusion noise due to extragalactic sources for all experiments.
+Our work extends previous studies that concentrated either on a single experiment \citep[e.g.][]{dezotti2015}, a restricted frequency area \citep[e.g.][]{Bonavera17b, Curto2013}, a given galaxy population (e.g. radio galaxies; \citealt{Puglisi2018}), or on high multipoles (e.g. \citealt{Gupta2019} for $\ell\gtrsim$2000; e.g. \citealt{Datta2019} for CMB EE).
+We are the first to use our radio and DSFG models in combination with the CIB and CMB contamination and instrument noise to iteratively predict the confusion noise that is due to extragalactic sources for all experiments and then derive the level of polarised fluctuations.